thycotic/ss-docs/active-directory/understanding-ad-automatic-user-management/index.md

 1. Rupert logs in to SS several times per month.
 1. The defined number of months for Automatic User Management to disable his account is never reached.
-1. Rupert’s account stays current and his license remains his.
+1. Rupert's account stays current and his license remains his.
 The entire process is invisible to Rupert.